isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In a nutshell, if two threads can access the same named object concurrently (without synchronization), and at least one is a writer (performing a non-`const` operation), you have a data race.
 For further information of how to use synchronization well to eliminate data races, please consult a good book about concurrency.

+##### Example

+There are many examples of data races that exist, some of which are running in production software at this very moment.
+One very simple example:

+    int get_id() {
+      static int id = 1;
+      return i++;
+    }

+The increment here is an example of a data race.
+This can go wrong in many ways,
+including:

+* Thread A loads the value of `id`, the OS context switches A out for some period, during which other threads create hundreds of IDs.
+Thread A is then allowed to run again, and `id` is written back to that location as A's read of `id` plus one.
+* Thread A and B load `id` and increment it simultaneously.
+They both get the same ID.

 ##### Enforcement

 Some is possible, do at least something.